 9. Evergreen Garland Glow-Up (Mantle, Staircase, Anywhere)

 Garlands are the backbone of winter decor.
 Store-bought or foraged, they get a major upgrade with texture, layers, and smart lighting.
+I've seen this work beautifully on a simple mantle, where a few cedar sprays completely change the feel of the room.

 Layer Like A Stylist